 Phoenix Contact has the expertise and the product portfolio to use Single Pair Ethernet in different industries and areas.
 Find out how SPE experts Verena Neuhaus, Guadalupe Chalas, and Tim Kindermann will work with you to develop customized solutions for Single Pair Ethernet, the key technology of digitalization.

 Your key partner for smart networking

 Phoenix Contact is your key partner for the integration of Single Pair Ethernet.
 From the device interface, the cabling, and active network components; from sensors in the field to the PC in your office.
 As the pioneer in the field of digitalization, Phoenix Contact is developing a comprehensive product portfolio.

 The Single Pair Ethernet System Alliance

-Phoenix Contact has joined up with other leading technology companies in the SPE System Alliance.
-The partner companies are bundling their Single Pair Ethernet expertise and entering into target-oriented exchanges, pursuing the common goal of promoting SPE technology for the Industrial Internet of Things (IIoT) and all other areas of application.
+Phoenix Contact has come together with other leading technology companies to form the SPE System Alliance.
+The partner companies are bundling their Single Pair Ethernet expertise and ensuring the target-oriented exchange of this knowledge, and thus pursuing the common goal of promoting SPE technology for the Industrial Internet of Things (IIoT) and all other areas of application.

 Single Pair Ethernet questions and answers